Breast Implant Revision

 For most women, the ideal position for an implant is directly beneath the breast.
 Additionally, most women desire the nipple and areola to be centrally located over the area of the breast with the highest degree of forward projection.
 When an implant shifts after breast augmentation, this ideal position is lost and may require repositioning of the implant for optimal correction.
-Dr. Zemmel uses a combination of techniques to achieve this, depending on your particular circumstances.
-By incorporating AlloDerm® (an acellular dermal matrix) into the revision, Dr. Zemmel can reinforce capsule repairs by strengthening the tissue surrounding the implant while also minimizing the chances of capsular contracture.
+Dr. Zemmel and Dr. Reddy use a combination of techniques to achieve this, depending on your particular circumstances.
+By incorporating AlloDerm® (an acellular dermal matrix) into the revision, they can reinforce capsule repairs by strengthening the tissue surrounding the implant while also minimizing the chances of capsular contracture.
 There are four main categories of implant malposition:

 - Superior Malposition: If an implant fails to settle after an initial breast augmentation, the implant can remain higher on the chest wall than intended.
 This is usually caused by incomplete release of the lower border of the pectoralis muscle during the initial surgery.
 The repair for this condition consists of re-entering the breast and releasing the remainder of the muscle to reposition the implant.

-If this condition is progressive over time, and the implant becomes firm, then capsular contracture may be the cause, and Dr. Zemmel will discuss this type of repair at length as outlined above.
+If this condition is progressive over time, and the implant becomes firm, then capsular contracture may be the cause, and your surgeon will discuss this type of repair at length as outlined above.

 Rippling occurs when the folds or waves of an implant become visible through the breast tissue and skin.
 If you have thin skin around the breast or a minimal amount of breast tissue, you may be at a higher risk for implant rippling.
 Saline implants are known to be more susceptible to rippling than silicone implants, and are particularly prone to rippling when under-filled.
 In addition, submuscular implants (placed under the muscle) have a lower risk of rippling than subglandular implants (placed over the muscle).
 As a general principle, the more tissue you bury an implant under, the less likely you will see and feel the implant.
 The thinner the patient, the greater the chance there is of seeing and feeling the implants.
 This holds true for both saline- and silicone-filled implants.
 The thicker the soft tissue covering the implant, the less likely a patient will see and feel rippling.

-When performing a primary (or first-time) breast augmentation, Dr. Zemmel performs a number of maneuvers in surgery to reduce the risk of rippling.
+When performing a primary (or first-time) breast augmentation, Dr. Zemmel and Dr. Reddy perform a number of maneuvers in surgery to reduce the risk of rippling.

 - Implants are always placed in the submuscular or dual plane position to bury the implants under a thick layer of tissue.

-- In very thin patients, Dr. Zemmel may strongly recommend silicone implants.
+- In very thin patients, silicone implants may be strongly recommended.

-- When using saline implants, Dr. Zemmel will fill each implant to its maximum fill volume, or slightly overfill the implants to smooth out the implant edges
+- When using saline implants, our surgeons will fill each implant to its maximum fill volume, or slightly overfill the implants to smooth out the implant edges

-When performing revision breast augmentation, Dr. Zemmel may improve or eliminate rippling altogether by the following techniques:
+When performing revision breast augmentation, Dr. Zemmel and Dr. Reddy may improve or eliminate rippling altogether by the following techniques: